allgreed/hs-budget-front/README.md

 Just drop'em as issues ;)

 ### Code

-0. Prerequisites:
+#### Prerequisites
 + Git basics
 + Understanding of Github's PR
 + ZenHub installed
 + Expertise in a field related to your to-be contribution

+#### How to:

-1. Find an unassigned issue
+1. Find an unassigned issue / issue label with "help needed"
 2. Assign yourself
 3. Move the issue from icebox / backlog to in progress
 3. Create a new branch with a meaninguful name